 Novi Sad City Hall, Neo-Renaissance administrative building at Freedom Square, Novi Sad, Serbia.

-Novi Sad City Hall stands as a building with four corner domes and a central tower, decorated with plaster sculptures inspired by Greek mythology.
-The architectural design blends Renaissance and eclectic elements, creating a visually complex facade that faces the main public square.
+Novi Sad City Hall is an administrative building on the city's main square, featuring four corner domes, a central tower, and a facade decorated with plaster sculptures inspired by Greek mythology.
+The building follows a style that combines Renaissance Revival and eclectic elements.

 Construction began in 1893 after architect György Molnár won the design competition for the municipal building.
-The structure was completed in January 1895, establishing a new administrative center for the expanding city.
+The structure was completed in early 1895.

 The community of curious travelers